French Income Tax

 There is a small but complex reduction for couples earning less than 41k€ (or 20.5k€ if single) - and slightly higher ceilings apply to families with children.

 There is an additional “temporary” French income tax on global (earned or unearned) income above 250000€ known as “Contribution exceptionnelle sur les hauts revenus” - and this also applies to income subject to the above mentioned Flat Tax.
 The rate is 3% from 250k€ to 500k€ and then 4% thereafter.
 These thresholds are doubled if you are declaring income as a couple.
 If income is higher than the previous two years, it can sometimes be possible to calculate on an average basis.
 These additional taxes are supposed to last until the level of French public debt returns to below 3% - and the latest forecasts at the time of writing imply that this could be as soon as 2017...

 FRENCH INCOME TAX DECLARATION AND DEADLINES

-New residents are obliged to make their first declaration using the paper forms - unless you have specifically received a letter confirming that you can declare online.
+New residents are still obliged to make their first declaration using paper forms - unless you have specifically received a letter confirming that you can declare online.

 The deadlines for internet declarations depend on the department where you live.